DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Limitations

-\paragraph{Dependence on Search Ecosystems.} DR-Arena relies on commercial search APIs (e.g., Google) and live web content.
-Fluctuations in search engine indexing or geoblocking of specific domains can introduce variance in the Information Tree construction, potentially affecting reproducibility across different geographic regions.
+First, although our cross-examiner validation shows strong agreement across different judge models, DR-Arena still relies on a single Examiner in the main evaluation pipeline, so judge-specific preferences cannot be fully ruled out.

+Second, when the generated ground-truth rubrics conflict with the Examiner's internal parametric knowledge, there arises a risk that a judge could override the provided rubrics due to strong parametric priors.
+In some cases, the judge could also successfully disregard a mistake in the generated list, as shown in {Appendix \ref{app:case_study_beneficial}}.
+Overall, the judge's parametric knowledge conflicts remain a risk and future direction to explore.

+Third, because DR-Arena operates over the live web and depends on commercial search APIs, exact reproduction may be affected by temporal changes in indexing, ranking, geoblocking, and webpage availability.
+This creates a trade-off between ecological realism and fully controlled comparison: while we share the same fixed Information Trees across agents for fair evaluation, source prioritization and search ranking may still disadvantage agents that rely on different but potentially more reliable sources.
+We reduce this risk by biasing tree construction toward high-reliability seed domains, while noting that fully freezing the search environment would re-introduce contamination risks.

-\paragraph{Metric Alignment in Creative Tasks.} Although our Evidence-Based Rubric correlates highly with human preference for fact-heavy research tasks, it may undervalue creative synthesis or ``lateral thinking'' that deviates from the strict logical path of the generated tree.
-This is a common trade-off in structured evaluation frameworks.
+Finally, although our evidence-based rubric correlates well with human preference on fact-heavy research tasks, it may undervalue creative synthesis or lateral thinking that deviates from the strict logical path of the generated tree.